kristopolous/Coinbase-pro-portfolio-analyzer/readme.md

 You can look at your investments by USD amount bought/sold (`-a`), since liquidation (`-z`), or number of days (`-d`).
 You can also filter exchanges by regular expression (such as say, to only look at LTC or USDC).

+If multiple boundary types are supplied, the aggregation stops at the first condition satisfied. (`-v` will show what it is per currency/exchange)

 > **SUPER IMPORTANT!** In a filtered view, your Region of Interest changes!
 This means the summary numbers do as well.
 Before executing trades please make sure you know what you're looking at!

 ### Amount